Protection Order

 There is no direct appeal.
 The respondent can apply to the Court of King’s Bench to set it aside or vary the order, where a judge reviews the original decision and any new evidence.

-In urgent cases, you can apply for an emergency protection order in Winnipeg—even after hours.
+In urgent cases, you can apply for a protection order in any Court in Manitoba.

 Violating a protection order is a crime.
 Call the police immediately.

-You can represent yourself, but having a protection order lawyer in Winnipegimproves your chances.
-If money is an issue, explore a free lawyer for a protection order in Winnipeglegal aid Winnipeg protection order, or victim services Winnipeg.
+You can represent yourself, but having a protection order lawyer in Winnipeg improves your chances.

 Yes.
 A judge can vary terms, such as adjusting child pick-up arrangements.